LKedward/focal-docs/docs/kernels.md

 Once kernel source code has been loaded into a character string (`character(len=n)`), the code can be compiled using `fclCompileProgram`.
 An OpenCL 'program' simply refers to a collection of kernels.
 So we can collect all our kernels into a single character string and compile them together.
-Once compiled, a specific Focal kernel object can be extracted from the compiled program object using `fclGetProgramKernel`.
-This returns an `fclKernel` object which we can use to launch a specific kernel.

 __Interfaces__